Quality of Life in Out-of-Home Care

 2. If there is concern about a caregiver's judgment regarding a child's participation in extracurricular activities, consult with County Counsel on what action should be taken.

-3. If there is an unresolved quality of life concern, consult with the SCSW regarding to determine what if any actions can be taken to rectify the concern(s).
+3. Consult with the SCSW to determine what if any actions can be taken to rectify the concern(s).

 4. If during the course of contact with the child/youth, it is determined the child/youth cannot safely remain in the caregiver's home, immediately contact the SCSW regarding the situation.
+The child/youth’s attorney also needs to be notified within 36 hours as required under Penal Code Section 11166.1(b) if a report has been filed under Penal Code Section 11166.

 1. If it is determined the child/youth should be removed, follow the steps outlined in Child Abuse and Neglect Reporting Act.